Umbrella (song): Legacy

-American rapper and featured act Jay-Z recognized the song's impact for Rihanna's artistic evolution, stating: "It shows such growth for her as an artist [...]
-If you listen to the lyrics to that song, you know the depth and how far she's come."
-The song's producer, Kuk Harrell reportedly commented on the song's impact on his career: "We knew it was special. [...]
-Nothing has been the same since we created that record.
+Featured act Jay-Z said, "It shows such growth for her as an artist...If you listen to the lyrics to that song, you know the depth and how far she's come."
+The song's producer, Kuk Harrell, said, "We knew it was special....Nothing has been the same since we created that record.
 We had experience in record making but not hit making.
 All of a sudden you have major artists blowing up your phone.
 And we knew exactly how to service them; we reverted back to that jingle mentality — we were prepared for that pressure.
-So whether it was Beyoncé calling or Bieber calling, we knew how to operate. [...]
-When she recorded the 'ellas', you knew your life was about to change."
-In January 2016, Billboard named "Umbrella" as Rihanna's best song.
-In 2018, Rolling Stone identified "Umbrella" as Rihanna's second greatest song of her career, behind 2011's "We Found Love" (featuring Calvin Harris) and stated that "Umbrella" transformed Rihanna into a "full-fledged pop heavyweight".
-In the same year, The Guardian named "Umbrella" as the best song to spend over 10 weeks at number one in the UK, writing that "Rihanna's Umbrella is a genuinely exceptional pop song. [...] it's perfect."
+So whether it was Beyoncé calling or Bieber calling, we knew how to operate....When she recorded the 'ellas', you knew your life was about to change."
+In January 2016, Billboard called "Umbrella" Rihanna's best song.
+In 2018, Rolling Stone called it her second-greatest song, behind 2011's "We Found Love" (featuring Calvin Harris), and said that it transformed Rihanna into a "full-fledged pop heavyweight".
+In the same year, The Guardian named "Umbrella" as the best song to spend over 10 weeks at number one in the UK, writing that "Rihanna's Umbrella is a genuinely exceptional pop song....it's perfect."
 Canadian duo Tegan and Sara stated that "Umbrella" inspired their 2013 single "I Was a Fool" from their album Heartthrob.